programminghistorian/ph-submissions/lessons/detecting-text-reuse-with-passim.md

 # Running passim

 In this section we exemplify the usage of `passim` with two separate case studies: 1) detecting Bible quotes in 17th century texts and 2) detecting text reuse in a large corpus of historical newspapers.
 The first case study is more of a starter project,  while the second one contains many minute details and best practices for a large-scale text reuse project.
-We advise the reader to pay attention to both case studies , as they present two very different use cases for text reuse projects, both in terms of scale and of final aim.
+We advise the reader to pay attention to both case studies, as they present two very different use cases for text reuse projects, both in terms of scale and of final aim.

 ## Downloading the data